protoloft/klipper_z_calibration/README.md

 ```

 **CAUTION: If you use a bed mesh, the coordinates for probing on the print bed must be
-exaclty the reference point of the mesh since this is the zero point - otherwise, you would
+exactly the relative reference point of the mesh since this is the zero point!
+In this
-get into trouble!**
+case, you can ommit these properties and as default the relative reference point of the
+mesh will be taken automatically (the `relative_reference_index` of the `bed_mesh` is
+required for this)!**

 The `switch_offset` is the already mentioned offset from the switch body (which is the
 probed position) to the actual trigger point.
 A starting point can be taken from the